MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-security-cert-verification.md

 The root store that ships with Microsoft Edge on Windows and macOS comes from the Certificate Trust List (CTL) defined by the [Microsoft Trusted Root Certificate Program](/security/trusted-root/program-requirements).
 This is the same root certificate program that defines the list that ships with Microsoft Windows.
 As a result, customers should expect to see no user-visible changes.

-On macOS, if a certificate was issued by a root certificate trusted by the platform but not by Microsoft's Trusted Root Certificate Program, the certificate will no longer be trusted.
+On macOS, if a certificate issued by a root certificate that's trusted by the platform but not by Microsoft's Trusted Root Certificate Program, the certificate is no longer trusted.
 This lack of trust isn't expected to be a common situation, since most servers already ensure the TLS certificates that they use are trusted by Microsoft Windows.

 Updates are released on the cadence documented in the [release notes](/security/trusted-root/release-notes) for the Microsoft Trusted Root Program.